enj0x/WeeklyGoalsApp/README.md

 # Weekly Goals App

-### This is a React native App (tested just for android) for tracking your weekly goals and to keep you motivated.
+### This is a React native App for tracking your weekly goals and to keep you motivated.

 ## Features:

-- add and delete goals (Can only be changed on sundays)
+- add and delete goals (Can only be changed on sundays for more commitment)
 - timeline with progressbar
 - winningStreak with different levels
-- 10 different congrats messages when goals completed with different levels
+- 13 different congrats messages when goals completed in different levels

 ## Build and Install the Application